hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 The mysimbdp-daas would be implemented as a platform-as-a-service offered within the mysimbdp-platform.
 The source data ingestion would still be done by the mysimdp-dataingest.
 The daas would provide APIs for tenants to interact with the platform.
 Instead of tenants directly interacting with the dataingest component, they would call provided API for ingesting data.
 The mysimbdp-daas would act as an interface between the data producers and the dataingest component.
 The underlying technology of the ingestion/data storage insertion would still be Kafka.
 The API component would communicate to the dataingest using protocols such as Kafka as before.

 The daas would also provide APIs for reading the data.
 This would require a new component for querying the coredms and returning the results to the API.
-The daas-APIs would take incoming request, validate them and then forward them.
-The daas-component would also enable integration of security mechanisms, for example providing authentication methods by API keys, tokens or user credentials etc. Mysimbdp-daas would abstract the underlying ingestion from the external users.
+The daas-APIs would take incoming requests, validate them and then forward them.
+The daas-component would also enable integration of other services such as security mechanisms, for example providing authentication methods for tenants by API keys, tokens or user credentials etc. Mysimbdp-daas would abstract the underlying technologies and implementations of the platform from the external users.

 ![Platform architecture with daas](../architecture_daas.png)